Atrial Fibrillation - Topic Overview

 Your treatment will depend on the cause of your atrial fibrillation, your symptoms, and your risk for stroke.

 Medicines are an important part of treatment.
 They may include:

-Blood thinners or aspirin to help prevent strokes.
+- Blood-thinning medicine to help prevent strokes.

 - Rate-control medicines to keep your heart from beating too fast during atrial fibrillation.

 Rhythm-control medicines to help bring your heart rhythm back to normal.

 Doctors sometimes use a procedure called cardioversion to try to get the heartbeat back to normal.
 This can be done using either medicine or a low-voltage electrical shock (electrical cardioversion).

 If you have symptoms that are hard to live with, ablation may help.
 It destroys small areas of the heart to create scar tissue.
 The scar tissue blocks or destroys the areas that are causing the abnormal heart rhythm.